Geoffrey C. Smith (sculptor): Later years

-In 1990 Smith converted an historic building in Billings, Montano into his first studio and gallery that would showcase his work for the next six years.
+In 1990 Smith converted an historic building in Billings, Montana into his first studio and gallery that would showcase his work for the next six years.

 In 1996 Smith moved with his family to Stuart, Florida.
 He opened a new gallery at 47 West Osceola Street in 1997, situated across from the historic Lyric Theater.

 In 2015 Smith opened his second gallery and working studio in nearby Port Salerno at 4545 SE Dixie Highway where he continues to build his creations today.

 Style and methods

 Smith is characterized as a representational sculptor, and though stylistically he may be viewed as a naturalist, his signature aesthetic can be deemed "loose" wherein the subjects of his work are represented by their basic elements, with fingerprints giving the suggestion of feathers or fur.

 Stuart Sailfish

 The Stuart Sailfish is an 18 ft bronze monument sculpted by Geoffrey Smith and cast by Eagle Bronze Incorporated, located in Lander, Wyoming.
 The 3,000 lb sculpture, installed in 2003 in the center of the "Sailfish Circle" roundabout at Dixie Highway and Joan Jefferson way, was created with special architectural armature, enabling it to withstand wind gusts of up to 200 mph, an essential in an area frequently hit by hurricanes.
 Since its installation on January 2, 2003, it has since been adopted as the symbol of the city of Stuart, Florida, a location deemed "The Sailfish Capital of the World."